-In the late nineteenth century, the implementation of Jim Crow—or racial segregation—laws institutionalized white supremacy and black inferiority throughout the South.
+In the late nineteenth century, the implementation of Jim Crow—or racial segregation—laws institutionalized white supremacy and Black inferiority throughout the South.

 In the late nineteenth century, many white Louisianans attempted to reverse the gains African Americans had made during Reconstruction.
-The implementation of Jim Crow—or racial segregation laws—institutionalized white supremacy and black inferiority throughout the South.
+The implementation of Jim Crow—or racial segregation laws—institutionalized white supremacy and Black inferiority throughout the South.
 The term Jim Crow originated in minstrel shows, the popular vaudeville-type traveling stage plays that circulated the South in the mid-nineteenth century.
-Jim Crow was a stock character, a stereotypically lazy and shiftless black buffoon, designed to elicit laughs with his avoidance of work and dancing ability.
-By 1880, however, “Jim Crow” came to signify a model of race relations in which African Americans and whites operated in separate social planes.
+Jim Crow was a stock character, a stereotypically lazy and shiftless Black buffoon, designed to elicit laughs with his avoidance of work and dancing ability.
+By 1880, however, “Jim Crow” came to signify a model of race relations in which African Americans and white Americans operated in separate social planes.
 Almost one hundred years would pass before civil rights workers were able to reverse these laws.

 The Origins of Jim Crow, 1865 to 1890

 In the five years after the Civil War, the Republican-controlled Louisiana Congress enacted powerful civil rights legislation aimed at securing African Americans their political rights.
 The Thirteenth, Fourteenth, and Fifteenth Amendments, respectively, abolished slavery, recognized African Americans as citizens, and guaranteed African American men the right to vote.
 The Fourteenth Amendment was particularly significant because it guaranteed African Americans the same rights of citizenship that white Americans had, including equal protection under the law.
-By 1875 African Americans across the South, supported by the federal government, had established nearly four thousand schools for black students.
+By 1875 African Americans across the South, supported by the federal government, had established nearly four thousand schools for Black students.
 In addition, more than fifteen hundred had run for office as state and national representatives.

 Institutionalizing Jim Crow

 In 1891, the Louisiana legislature had officially segregated the railroads within the state.
 In 1892, Homer Plessy, an active member of a New Orleans civil rights organization, the Comité de Citoyens, bought a first-class ticket on a train and attempted to sit among whites.
 After he was arrested for breaking the law, Plessy sued the railroad company, his lawyers arguing that segregation denied him equal protection under the law as guaranteed by the Fourteenth Amendment.
 In 1896, however, the US Supreme Court upheld Louisiana law in its decision on Plessy vs. Ferguson.
 Speaking for the majority, Justice Henry Brown stated that segregation did not deprive Plessy of his rights, nor did it make him an inferior person.
-The justices argued that states could establish “separate but equal” facilities; if blacks and whites were treated equally, segregation would be allowed to stand.
-Yet, in almost all public facilities—schools, hospitals, trains, restaurants, hotels, parks, cemeteries, the armed forces, and jury duty—whites received priority over African Americans.
+The justices argued that states could establish “separate but equal” facilities; if Black and white people were treated equally, segregation would be allowed to stand.
+Yet, in almost all public facilities—schools, hospitals, trains, restaurants, hotels, parks, cemeteries, the armed forces, and jury duty—white people received priority over African Americans.
 Following the decision, some institutions excluded African Americans altogether.

 Not coincidentally, lynchings increased dramatically after 1900, primarily in the northern parishes of Caddo, Ouachita, and Morehouse.
 Between 1900 and 1931, more than half the lynchings in the state occurred north of Alexandria.
 The numbers of African Americans lynched are in the thousands, though detailed statistics are skewed because police officers in the northern parishes rarely considered lynchings as homicides.
 Still, lynchings and the threat of lynching contributed to the maintenance of Jim Crow.